The seafaring Vikings were a group of people from the Scandinavian countries of Norway, Sweden, and Denmark.

 The city of Canterbury’s religious roots made it an ideal Viking target to further their control over England.

-They first attacked Canterbury in 851 and, in 1012, after a long siege, the Vikings captured the whole city and took Alphege, the Archbishop of Canterbury, hostage.
-According to the Anglo-Saxon Chronicle, the Vikings submitted the archbishop to gruesome death after not receiving the hefty ransom they demanded.
+They first attacked the city in 851 and, in 1012, captured it after a long siege, taking Alphege, the Archbishop of Canterbury, hostage.
+According to the Anglo-Saxon Chronicle, the Vikings submitted the archbishop to a gruesome death after the hefty ransom they demanded never came.

 Get a great deal on your next holiday